waleedyousaf07/basic-programming/README.md

     myAsyncFunction();

-### Time and Space Complexity (BigO) (https://github.com/jamiebuilds/itsy-bitsy-data-structures/blob/master/itsy-bitsy-data-structures.js) **-** *** *

-### MVC *** *

-It is a design pattern.
-The goal is divide large application into specific sections each having their own purpose.

-User requesting a specific page from the server.
-The server responds to a specific controller.

-Controller: `Handles the entire request` from the client.
-And will tell the rest of the server what to do with the request.
-It acts as a middleman b/w model and view.
-It should not contain much code.

-Model: After receiving the request, the controller asks the model to get the data.
-Model is `responsible for all of the data logic` of the request.
-It interacts with the DB and handles all CRUD saving and other data operations.
-The controller shouldnt interact with the data it should always ask the model.
-Model doesnt need to do anything on failure or success, controller will handle that.

-View: After the model sends the data to controller, then controller sends the data to view to `render` and view is only concerned for displaying the data its feeded with.
-The view will send the HTML (or so) back to controller which then is served to the user.

-Important to note is that `model and view never interact` with each other.
-Presentation and Logic is completely separate.

 ### Blob

 It is a `file-like object` of immutable raw data which can be `read as text or binary data`.
 Blobs can represent data that isn't necessarily in a JavaScript-native format.